 - Visual Cue Training

-Saint Louis University’s Early Childhood Language/Literacy Center is a classroom-based preschool program within the Speech-Language-Hearing Clinic.
-It serves young children ages 3 to 5 who present communication impairments.
+Saint Louis University’s Early Childhood Language/Literacy Center is a communication-based preschool program within the Speech-Language-Hearing Clinic.
+It serves young children ages 2.5 to 5 who present communication/language impairments.
 The program also provides graduate students with an excellent in-house clinical practicum opportunity.

 A full-time CSD faculty member serves as the coordinator of the program and provides comprehensive clinical instruction for the graduate students.
 The curriculum and routine provide a learning environment that is interactive, social, language-and-literacy-rich and play-based.
 Children learn by doing, talking, listening and acting on objects in the context of meaningful social-communicative interactions with both children and adults.